Campus Accessibility Center (CAC)

-3. Complete intake interview with assigned Accommodations Specialist (in person, by phone, or via email) to discuss documentation and accommodation history to determine one's disability status and the need for particular accommodations.
+- Complete an intake interview with assigned Accommodations Specialist (in person, by phone, or via email) to discuss documentation and accommodation history to determine one's disability status and the need for particular accommodations.
 These determinations are made on a case-by-case basis.

 The procedures and guidelines of the Campus Accessibility Center are developed to address disability-related subjects.
-Note that housing or meal plan accommodations are not applicable to College for America students.
 Some of the most frequent subjects are listed below:

 - Reasonable accommodations are made to provide academic, programmatic and physical access.
 Examples of program accommodations include sign language interpreters, CART providers, accessible text formats, and testing accommodations.
 Physical access refers to building, classroom and residence hall accessibility.